IgnacioFan/recus-platform/README.md

 - used [Vuelidate](https://github.com/vuelidate/vuelidate) to validate form input formate such as signup, signin etc.
 - used [vue-sweetalert2](https://github.com/avil13/vue-sweetalert2) to customize popup component
 - used [Vuex](https://github.com/vuejs/vuex) to control state of Vue.js
-- used [Sass](https://github.com/sass/node-sass)to make CSS code much reusable.
+- used [Sass](https://github.com/sass/node-sass) to make CSS code much reusable.
 - used [moment.js](https://github.com/moment/moment/) to transform datetime format to match the user's need